Headless CMS vs. Traditional CMS

 Choosing a CMS is a strategic initiative with cross-functional ramifications.
 As a result, people from across the org should have a say in the process.

 Create a task force with representatives who can evaluate CMS candidates from a variety of angles.
-For example, business leaders and project managers can evaluate a CMS based on its ability to support excellent customer experiences.
+For example, business leaders and project managers can evaluate a CMS based on its ability to support excellent customer experiences and enable AI-powered automation.
 Developers should be on hand to build a checklist of technical criteria, such as scalability and customization, architecture, programming languages, and APIs.
-Content teams, of course, can help figure out whether a CMS can support flexible, customizable content creation and can take a close look at the editorial experience.
+Content teams, of course, can help figure out whether a CMS can support flexible, customizable content creation and can take a close look at the editorial experience and workflow capabilities.

 Understandably, organizations might be eager to avoid putting too many cooks in the kitchen.
 However, it's important to get a cross-functional view of potential CMSes to avoid having to change platforms in the future—a costly, resource-intensive process.